delphidabbler/codesnip/README.md

 Up to and including release 4.13.1 the project's source code was maintained in a Subversion repository on [SourceForge](https://sourceforge.net/p/codesnip/code/).
 The Subversion repo was converted to Git on 21 5 October 2015 and imported to GitHub.
 All releases from v3.0.0 are marked by tags in the form `version-x.x.x` where `x.x.x` is the version number.

+> Note that any branches that were created and deleted in the Subversion repo are missing from the Git history.
+So, for full details of the the project's history from v3.0.0 to v4.13.1 please refer to the old Subversion repo on SourceForge.

 Following tag `version-4.13.1` the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) methodology was adopted, with the exception that development work on CodeSnip v5 exists outside Git Flow in the `pagoda` and `parsnip` branches (See below for details).

 Up to and including release 4.13.1, `master` is simply a copy of the old Subversion `trunk` and, as such, contains various development commits.
 After release 4.13.1, and the addition of this read-me file, `master` contains only commits relating to an actual release.